top of page

 bio

 With RendezVous, Julie combines her experience as an actor, linguist, and improvisor to create a fun and diverse show that takes the listener on a trip around the world.
 With RendezVous, Julie has self-released a three-song studio EP, and a five-song live EP recorded in Austin, TX.
 In 2017, Julie self-released her first full-length album titled Promenade Sentimentale, a collection of French standards close to her heart.
-Julie is currently working on her next album with RendezVous, which will be multilingual, featuring original songs.
+On April 30, 2025, Julie released Suspended, a multilingual album of originals themed around snapshots of meaningful times in her life.

 Growing up in Beirut, Lebanon, Julie remembers singing herself to sleep, listening to a variety of musical genres, among them Edith Piaf, Joni Mitchell, Barbara Streisand, The Beatles, and Fairuz.
-She fell in love with the theatre in her teenage years, and after nurturing her second love for languages in college (BA Speech/Language Pathology, MA Linguistics), she immersed herself in musical theatre in Allentown PA, with credits in summer repertory theatre like Hodel (Fiddler On The Roof), Pitti Sing (The Mikado), Princess Ababu (Kismet) and Sheherezade (1001 Nights).
-After her move to Austin, TX in 1996, she earned the nomination of a B. Iden Payne award for best character actor in the original children's show, Deep In The Heart of Texas (dir.
+She fell in love with the theatre in her teenage years, and nurtured her second love for language (BA Speech/Language Pathology - University of Pittsburgh, MA Linguistics - University of Michigan) by teaching ESL to Asian immigrants as well as Freshman English classes at the American University of Beirut, and then at Muhlenberg College in Allentown, PA.
+There, Julie immersed herself in musical theatre with credits at the Muhlenberg Summer Repertory Theatre, namely Hodel (Fiddler On The Roof), Pitti Sing (The Mikado), Princess Ababu (Kismet) and Sheherezade (1001 Nights).
+After her move to Austin, TX in 1996, she earned the nomination for a B. Iden Payne award for best character actor in the original children's show, Deep In The Heart of Texas (dir.
 Alice Carnes).

 Julie is a multitalented musician, whose eclectic background in performance and commitment to collaboration are a testament to her lifelong passion for connecting with diverse audiences.
 Julie is a member of the Indie Collaborative and ASCAP as a creator.